Cats are worthy of being muses and the famous cat paintings are a witness to it.

 P.S.
 This is also one of the first famous black cat paintings on my list.

-A pioneer of modernism in art, Marc Chagall, has experience the golden age of Paris.
+A pioneer of modernism in art, Marc Chagall, experienced the golden age of Paris.

 He has not only been an influential figure of modernism but has also been a proactive practitioner of Surrealism, Symbolism, and Fauvism.

 Throughout his life, he has painted the struggles of peasants, raw villages, and personal experiences of a Jewish village.

 Chagall has forever been a cat person and has often used their reference to the fantastic character of his paintings.